 Bill then took over as Musical Director from 1974 - 1983.
 When Bill Brian stepped down from the role of Musical Director in 1983 it was the turn of John Winton to take the helm.

 John's friendly manner encouraged new players to join the Society and the Orchestra continued to triumph at music festivals in Kirriemuir, Banchory & Elgin amongst others.
 His sudden death in 1993 was deeply felt.

 The role then passed back to Bill Brian and he was to remain Musical Director until his untimely death in March 2011.
 Bill had such a stage presence and manner about him and the Society's annual Fiddlers' Rally attracted players from all over Scotland to attend and perform under Bill's direction.
 His untimely death is still felt deeply through the Society to this day and he left a legacy that is very hard to follow.
 Bill devoted 27 years to the Society and his commitment and leadership over those years was a major factor in the growth and success of the Society.

 Ena Brian joined the Society in the early 1990's as the official accompanist and after Bill's death in March 2011 she took over the reins as Musical Director.
 Her aim was to maintain the high standard Bill expected of the Orchestra, drawing on the legacy he left whilst introducing some of her own ideas.
 Ena continued as Musical Director until 2018 when she decided to pursue a life in Spain.
 Ena was dedicated to the society over the years and gave up much of her time to help the orchestra grow.

-Our current conductor is Angus Hull, who has a vast experience in music, teaching the piano and brass instruments.
-Angus bring a wealth of music experience to enhance the orchestra.
+Our current conductor is Stephen Cooper, who has a vast experience in music.
+Stephen brings a wealth of music experience to enhance the orchestra.